 The Stunning Transformation Of Tiffany Trump

 Tiffany Trump is probably the most reclusive out of President Donald Trump's five children, who include Donald Jr., Ivanka, Eric, and Barron.
-The only child from Trump's second wife, Marla Maples, Tiffany has flown under the radar for most of her life.
+The only child of Trump's second wife, Marla Maples, Tiffany has flown under the radar for most of her life.
 While she isn't as visible as her older siblings and hasn't gotten too involved in the political sphere, that doesn't mean that she doesn't lead an exciting life.

 Tiffany grew up in California, on the opposite coast from most of her family.
 Her isolation from the Trump clan is part of why you haven't heard much from her, although the younger Trump daughter has been making waves for quite a few years.
 She may have been overshadowed by her older siblings until now, but all of that is starting to change as Tiffany comes into her own.
 From her early years on the West Coast to her status as the president's daughter, Tiffany Trump's transformation into young adulthood has been fascinating to witness.